hmcts/ccd-case-management-web/test/README.md

 If you needed to debug the tests please follow the steps:
 1) In `local.conf.js` `specs` array at the top instead of `['../features/*.feature']` type the feature file you will be debugging (that avoids starting the browser multiple times just to stop it as the features in feature files would be commented out)
-2) Run the following in cmd line: `node --inspect-brk node_modules/protractor/bin/protractor test/functional-tests/config/local.conf.js --cucumberOpts.tags=@search`
+2) Run the following in cmd line: `node --inspect-brk node_modules/protractor/bin/protractor test/config/local.conf.js --cucumberOpts.tags=@search`
 3) Open url in browser: `chrome://inspect/#devices`
 4) In the `Remote Target` section click `Inspect` on your started node process which will open `chrome-devtools` debugger
-5) Make sure you add `functional-tests` folder to workspace in `chrome-devtools` debugger (`+ Add folder to workspace` on left side)
+5) Make sure you add `test` folder to workspace in `chrome-devtools` debugger (`+ Add folder to workspace` on left side)
 6) Set breakpoints in steps or PO js
 7) Run with F8